Vizzuality/gfw-howto/_posts/01-01-01-faq-sgf-can-i-apply-on-behalf-of-our-partnership.md

 layout: post
 ---
 <div class="content">
-	<p>Unfortunately, funding can only be granted to one organization per application, although you may subgrant to other partners to implement the project.</p>
+	<p>Unfortunately, funding can only be granted to one organization per application, although you may subgrant to other partners to implement the project as long as you have an active role in both the management and implementation of the project.</p>
 </div>